Heads to measure Laser Peak Power and Pulse Shape

 - Heads accept parallel laser beams or diverging light from an optical fibre

 - Repetition rates from single shot to 10MHz

 Types of Laser Measured

-Normally, you would just puchase the Head (pictured below on top of an electronics rack) and then the readout of the peak power meter is via a 'Scope.
-With a 'Scope you can measure the peak power, pulse shape and pulse duration.
-For single pulses a digitising 'Scope is required but at high repetition rates you can use an analogue 'Scope.
+Normally, the output of the receiving Head goes to a fast 'Scope With a 'Scope you can measure the peak power, pulse shape and pulse duration.
+Most of the heads have a response time of < 2.0ns.
+For single pulses a digitising 'Scope is required to capture the pulse, but at high repetition rates you can use a fast analogue 'Scope.

-If you need a digital display, then the optional Display Module (pictured below) gives a direct reading of the peak laser power in Watts.
+If you prefer a digital read-out of the peak power, then the optional Display Module (pictured below) gives a direct reading of the peak laser power.

 Peak Power Measurement Heads

-For measurements at very low peak powers the Head has a lens to collect the light onto the photo diode.
-This allows the measurement of the very low power pulse returning from a distant diffuse target (usually less than a microwatt).
-Unfortunately, this system reduces the acceptance angle to just a few degrees, but this alignment is actually quite easy to achieve .
-The most sensitive Heads have amplifiers but this then limits the rise time to 5-15ns depending on the gain required.
+For measurements at very low peak powers we use a lens to collect the light directly onto the photo diode.
+This allows the measurement of the very low power returning from a distant diffuse target (often less than a microwatt).
+Unfortunately, the acceptance angle is now only a few degrees, but this alignment is actually quite easy to achieve.
+The most sensitive Heads also have amplifiers but this then limits the rise time to 5-15ns depending on the gain required.

 All the Heads are intended for use with either a fast 50 Ohm ’Scope or the optional Peak Power Module (see Specification at end of this web page).

 All the Heads are designed to allow accurate calibration and traceability.
 Each design provides an accurate link between the peak power in a short high power pulse and the National Standards of CW power at about 1mW maintained at the UK National Physical Laboratory in Teddington.
 The final absolute accuracy in the measurement of the peak laser power is typically better than ±2.5%.
 A separate web page describes the principles and accuracy of the calibration ( Cal Accuracy ).